tvmai/tvmai.github.io/_posts/2017-10-30-Bringing-AMDGPUs-to-TVM-Stack-and-NNVM-Compiler-with-ROCm.md

 We have put together working examples of compiling models from MXNet and PyTorch with NNVM, and running them on AMD GPUs with ROCm backend.
+More frameworks are supported via the NNVM compiler stack.
 The repository is available [here](https://github.com/ROCmSoftwarePlatform/nnvm-rocm).

 The script [mxnet_imagenet_inference.py](https://github.com/ROCmSoftwarePlatform/nnvm-rocm/blob/master/mxnet_imagenet_inference.py) demonstrates Imagenet inference on AMD GPUs with recently introduced MXNet-Gluon model.
 It does the following: